msalihberk/prox-cli/README.md

 ### Lightweight, modular, and extensible CLI toolkit for developers and security researchers

-A modern Go-based command-line suite for everyday tasks such as encoding, password generation, and network-related checks.
+A modern Go-based command-line suite for everyday tasks such as encoding, password generation, hashing, port scanning, sample text generation, and AI-assisted terminal help.

 > This project is currently in beta and is being actively shaped around a modular architecture that makes it easy to extend.